RunestoneInteractive/thinkcspy/_sources/Selection/Nestedconditionals.rst

 .. note::

-	In some programming languages, matching the if and the else is a problem.
+	In some programming languages, matching the ``if`` and the ``else`` can be confusing.
 However, in Python this is not the case.
-	The indentation pattern tells us exactly which else belongs to which if.
+The indentation pattern tells us exactly which ``else`` belongs to which ``if``.

-If you are still a bit unsure, here is the same selection as part of a codelens example.
+If you are still a bit unsure how the flow of control is working, here is the same selection as part of a codelens example.
 Step through it to see how the correct ``print`` is chosen.

 .. codelens:: sel1
     :showoutput: